-“To help a man is like reviving an assassin who has designs on your life.
-For beyond the truth that most men are naturally your enemies, the one who solicits your help shows by the very act that you have something which he has not, and which he cannot like you for having. … A sense of obligation engenders a sense of hate.”
+“To help a man is like reviving an assassin who has designs on your life. … A sense of obligation engenders a sense of hate.”

 Vincent O’Sullivan (1868–1940) was born into a prosperous Irish American family in New York and moved to London as a child.
-He spent much of his life in the demi-monde world that is the setting of his books and stories.
-While in Paris he was friends with Oscar Wilde, Leonard Smithers, Aubrey Beardsley and other fin-de-siècle personalities.
+He spent much of his life in the demi-monde world that is the setting of his books and stories, ultimately dying penniless and being buried in a pauper’s grave in Paris.

 The writer Robert Aickman wrote of O’Sullivan that: "Having lived a longish life as a more or less well-to-do rentier, in latish middle age found himself ruined, wrote his last book under terrible conditions, and, dying in Paris, ended anonymously in the common pit for the cadavers of paupers."